Skip to main content

 const [state, send] = useMachine( toast.group.machine({ max: 10, }), )

-When multiple toasts are rendered, a gutter of 1rem is applied between each toast.
-To change this value, pass the gutter context property.
+When multiple toasts are rendered, a gap of 16px is applied between each toast.
+To change this value, set the gap context property.

 Styling guide